OmarHourani0/IoT_Enabled_Agricultural_Car/README.md

 # Software Setup
 All the codes and scripts for this project can be found on this GitHub page.

-# Explaination of Codes and Scripts
+# Explaination of Code and Scripts

 ## PIC16F877A Code
 The code for the PIC consists of multiple functions that work independently ensuring no clashes occur.
 Every peripheral is read from a seperate function, and every actuator is controlled by a seperate function.
 There are functions that make UART communication possible so the PIC can communicate with the PC via bluetooth.